 Between 2009 and 2019 there have been 79 documented cyber attacks carried out by Chinese state-sponsored attackers, targeting 20 countries.

 Targets of Chinese attacks

-32% of China’s attacks were directed at the USA, making the USA by far the biggest target for Chinese hackers.
+32% of China’s attacks were directed at the USA, making the USA the biggest target for Chinese hackers.

 Hong Kong is also a frequent target of Chinese hackers, including (allegedly) the Telegram DDoS hack during the 2019 Hong Kong anti-government protests.